Vampaier2/Born2beroot-/README.md

 9. **Encryption passphrase:** I personaly used the same password we used for Root password.(To avoid forgetting it)

-	-> 2'nd Cofiguration:
+---

+### _**2'nd Cofiguration:**_

-    		Select: Configure the Logical Volume Manager
+1. Select: Configure the Logical Volume Manager

-    		Write the changes to disks and configure LVM?: Yes
+2. Write the changes to disks and configure LVM?: Yes

-    		LVM configuration action: Create volume group
+3. LVM configuration action: Create volume group

-    		Volume group name: LVMGroup
+   - Volume group name: LVMGroup

-    		Devices for th new volume group:
+   - Devices for th new volume group:
    	[*] /dev/mapper/sda5_crypt is selected
         [ ] /dev/sda1 is de-selected
-        	Then press: "Enter" to confirm selection
+   - Then press: "Enter" to confirm selection

  12 -> Creating Logical Volumes